apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Schumer's rebuke of Netanyahu shows the long, fragile line the US and allies walk on interference**
+**Prelim Results**

-You can read more about it [here](https://apnews.com/article/schumer-netanyahu-israel-poland-hamas-3c86e541396fda36b0ef05b2d36c28e5).
+You can read more about it [here](https://www.ufc.com/news/prelim-results-highlights-winner-interviews-ufc-fight-night-tuivasa-vs-tybura).

 ## Requirements
 - Python 3.8